Laboratory Glassware Disposal

 Contaminated Laboratory Glassware

-Chemically contaminated glassware (broken or unbroken) that is contaminated with elemental mercury and/or a chemical listed on the Acute Discarded Waste List should be discarded through the DRS chemical waste disposal program.
-Laboratory glassware that is not contaminated with elemental mercury or a chemical listed on the Acute Discarded Waste List may be disposed of in the regular waste stream by following the packaging instructions outlined above.
+Chemically contaminated glassware (broken or unbroken) that is contaminated with elemental mercury and/or a chemical listed on the Acute Discarded Waste List is discarded through our Waste Disposal program.
+Broken glass debris should be boxed up to protect the waste management staff.
+Laboratory glassware without these specific chemicals may be discarded in the regular trash or dumpster following the packaging instructions outlined above.